InaneCoding/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 2) Login to your OpenCart admin, go to the Extensions -> Modules page, and click 'Install' next to 'Piwik OpenCart Ecommerce mod'.
 3) After install, click 'Edit' next to 'Piwik', and on the settings page enter the details about your site and the Piwik installation;

-a) "Piwik installation URL" - This is the full url to your Piwik installation (including 'http://'). e.g. "http://www.example.com/piwik/".
-This MUST include the trailing '/' on the end!
+a) "Piwik installation URL" - This is the full url to your Piwik installation (without 'http://'). e.g. "www.example.com/piwik/".
-b) "Piwik installation URL (https)" - Same as above, but for secure https. e.g. "https://www.example.com/piwik/".
-This MUST include the trailing '/' on the end!
-c) "Full path to the PiwikTracker.php file" - As the name says, this is your server filepath to your PiwikTracker.php file in your Piwik folder - commonly this will be "/home/~user/public_html/piwik/PiwikTracker.php", where '~user' is replaced by your website hosting username.
+b) "Full path to the PiwikTracker.php file" - As the name says, this is your server filepath to your PiwikTracker.php file in your Piwik folder - commonly this will be "/home/~user/public_html/piwik/PiwikTracker.php", where '~user' is replaced by your website hosting username.
 However this can vary depending on the server configuration.
-d) "Piwik auth token" - This is your secret Piwik authorisation token.
+c) "Piwik auth token" - This is your secret Piwik authorisation token.
 Get this from the 'API' tab on your Piwik admin panel.
-e) "Piwik Site ID" - This is the ID used in your Piwik install for the site you want to track, usually this is '1' but can vary if you have multiple sites or a custom setup.
+d) "Piwik Site ID" - This is the ID used in your Piwik install for the site you want to track, usually this is '1' but can vary if you have multiple sites or a custom setup.
 Consult the 'Website Management' page on your Piwik admin panel for this setting (under Settings -> Websites).
-f) "Piwik Tracking" - Global 'Enabled' / 'Disabled' setting for the Piwik OpenCart mod.
+e) "Piwik Tracking" - Global 'Enabled' / 'Disabled' setting for the Piwik OpenCart mod.
-g) "Ecommerce tracking" - Set this to 'Enabled' to allow tracking of Ecommerce actions such as product views, cart operations and orders.
+f) "Ecommerce tracking" - Set this to 'Enabled' to allow tracking of Ecommerce actions such as product views, cart operations and orders.
 Set this to 'Disabled' if you only wish to track regular page views.
-h) "Piwik Proxy Script" - Set this to 'Enabled' to route all Piwik tracking requests through the Piwik Proxy script at the root of your site; useful if the "Piwik Installation URL" is at another URL/server which you don't want to make public.
+g) "Piwik Proxy Script" - Set this to 'Enabled' to route all Piwik tracking requests through the Piwik Proxy script at the root of your site; useful if the "Piwik Installation URL" is at another URL/server which you don't want to make public.
-i) "Piwik SKU" - Select what product field you would like to use when reporting the SKU (Stock Keeping Unit) in an Ecommerce operation.
+h) "Piwik SKU" - Select what product field you would like to use when reporting the SKU (Stock Keeping Unit) in an Ecommerce operation.
 This can use either the 'Model' or 'SKU' fields which every product in OpenCart has.